A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Large-Scale Vision Experiments

 \section{Large-Scale Vision Experiments}

-Our theoretical analysis and small-scale experiments suggest that modifying pretraining parameters and rescaling parameters provides a theoretically principled mechanism for inducing useful feature learning during fine-tuning.
+Our theoretical analysis and small-scale experiments suggest that modifying pretraining and re-initialization parameters provides a theoretically principled mechanism for inducing useful feature learning during fine-tuning.
 To evaluate this prediction, we pretrain a ResNet on 98 classes from CIFAR-100 and subsequently fine-tune it on the remaining two classes.
 The class split is sampled randomly and repeated fifty times.
 We design three experimental settings that translate the theoretical parameters $\lambda_{PT}$, $c_{PT}$, and $\gamma_{FT}$ to a realistic deep-network architecture.
-The ResNet-18 architecture consists of an initial embedding layer followed by four stages of residual blocks, each containing two convolutional layers with identity skip connections.
+The ResNet-18 architecture consists of an initial embedding layer followed by four stages of residual blocks.
 To induce imbalance across network layers, we upscale the embedding layer and the first three residual stages by a constant factor $\kappa$.
 To implement an equivalent notion of $c_{PT}$ scaling in this architecture, we scale all network parameters by a constant factor.
-Finally, to implement an analogue of $\gamma_{FT}$, we rescale the parameters of the final classification layer after pretraining\footnote{For completeness, we report in Appendix~\ref{app:experiment} the heuristic proposed by \citet{lipplinductive}.} Further experimental details are provided in Appendix~\ref{app:experiment}. \\
+Finally, to implement an analogue of $\gamma_{FT}$, we rescale the parameters of the final classification layer after pretraining\footnote{For completeness, we report in Appendix~\ref{app:experiemnt} the heuristic proposed by \citet{lipplinductive}}.
+Further experimental details are provided in Appendix~\ref{app:experiemnt}.